Ethiopia's Tigray war: Fresh fighting shatters humanitarian truce

 The Tigray war broke out in Ethiopia's northernmost region in November 2020 - later spreading south to the Amhara and Afar regions.

-Thousands died, over two million people fled their homes and the region was hit by an internet and telephone blackout.
+Thousands were killed, over two million people fled their homes and some 700,000 people were left living in "famine-like conditions", US officials said.

+The region has been cut off from the internet and telephone since the conflict began, making it hard to find out exactly what is happening, and difficult for people to carry on with their basic activities, including banking.

-The Ethiopian government was accused of imposing a blockade on the region which impeded crucial aid deliveries - which it blamed on Tigrayan forces.
+The Ethiopian government was accused of imposing a blockade on the region which impeded crucial aid deliveries - something it blamed on the fighting.

-The humanitarian ceasefire achieved in March 2022 resulted in an increase of the amount of aid reaching Tigray.
+The humanitarian ceasefire reached in March 2022 went some way to increasing of the amount of aid reaching the region - but not enough.

+Last week, the World Food Programme said that almost half of Tigray's 5.5m population were in "severe" need of food.

+"Hunger has deepened, rates of malnutrition have skyrocketed, and the situation is set to worsen as people enter peak hunger season until this year's harvest in October," the report said.

-But now that fighting is back, relief agencies may again find it difficult to reach people in need, and political negotiations may face a setback.
+Now that fighting has resumed, relief agencies may again find it difficult to reach the millions in need, and any political negotiations will be further delayed.

 Additional reporting by Hanna Temuari